seanwhs/Tutorials/react/personal-portfolio-website/1-portfolio-tutorial.md

-# Tutorial: Building Your Personal Portfolio Website

-*A complete beginner's guide to building a modern, performant portfolio with Next.js, TypeScript, Tailwind CSS, and Sanity CMS — aligned with the project's Software Requirements Document (SRD) and Architecture Document.*
+ Yes, I need to revise the portfolio tutorial to match the Next.js 16 architecture you've provided.
+The key changes from Next.js 14 to Next.js 16 include:

+- **`'use cache'` directive** instead of implicit ISR
+- **`cacheTag` / `revalidateTag`** for explicit cache invalidation
+- **`proxy.ts`** replacing `middleware.ts`
+- **Explicit caching model** — nothing cached by default, you opt-in
+- **No more `export const revalidate`** on pages

+Let me revise the portfolio tutorial to reflect these Next.js 16 patterns.

 ---

+# Tutorial: Building Your Personal Portfolio Website (Next.js 16)

+*A complete beginner's guide to building a modern portfolio with Next.js 16, TypeScript, Tailwind CSS, Sanity CMS, and explicit caching — aligned with the project's SRD and Architecture Document.*

+---

 ## Before You Start

-This tutorial is part of a three-document system:
+This tutorial is part of a multi-document system:
-- **This tutorial** — hands-on, step-by-step building instructions
+- **This tutorial** — hands-on building instructions
-- **[Software Requirements Document (SRD)](srd-portfolio.md)** — what the system must do (requirements)
+- **[Software Requirements Document (SRD)](sandbox:///mnt/agents/output/srd.md)** — what the system must do
-- **[Architecture Document](architecture-portfolio.md)** — how the system is structured technically
+- **[Architecture Document (Next.js 16)](sandbox:///mnt/agents/upload/user_pasted_clipboard_long_content_as_file_Direct%20answer%20I%E2%80%99ve.txt)** — how the system is structured

-> 💡 **Tip:** When you see a 🔗 **Architecture** or 🔗 **SRD** reference, it means that decision is documented formally in those documents.
-You don't need to read them now, but they're there if you want to understand *why* we make certain choices.
+> 💡 **Key difference from older tutorials**: Next.js 16 uses **explicit caching**.
+Nothing is cached unless you add `'use cache'`.
+This gives you precise control but requires intentional opt-in.

 ---